opendocsg/slw-judgments-backfill/2018_SGHCR_7/report.md

 _Parties’ Arguments on the Second Stage_

 51     Mr Low argued that it would be just to order interim payment in the present case.
-He pointed out that it was no longer necessary for an applicant to demonstrate any need or prejudice so as to justify an order for interim payment (citing _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ [2010] 2 SLR 986 (“ _Main-Line Corporate Holdings_ ”) at [32]).
+He pointed out that it was no longer necessary for an applicant to demonstrate any need or prejudice so as to justify an order for interim payment (citing _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ <span class="citation">[2010] 2 SLR 986</span> (“ _Main-Line Corporate Holdings_ ”) at [32]).
 Therefore, if the Plaintiff was entitled

 to a minimum sum of $3,602,200, the 1st Defendant ought to make such payment without further delay.